fpezzati/k8s/readme.md

 dns about `something` and then `www`.

 `nslookup` is useful to query dns services about names, `dig` is similar.

+### Prerequisite: network namespaces
+Linux uses namespaces to create resources sets, so process can be bound to a specific set and have no insight about other resources.

+Network namespaces allow to seal containers visibility to their network resources.

 ### Security primitives
 First secure your hosts: use SSH key based authentication. kube-apiserver must be kept secure by configuring proper authentication and authorization services.